freedomofpress/securedrop-docs/docs/admin/installation/troubleshoot_ossec.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Your choice of SMTP relay server must support STARTTLS and have a valid
 server certificate.
-By default, the *Monitor Server*'s Postfix
+By default, the Monitor Server's Postfix
 configuration will try to validate the server certificate using the
 default root store (in Ubuntu, this is maintained in the
 ``ca-certificates`` package).
 You can override this by setting